 Quick start guide

-This guide describes how to get started with the Assure API.
+Learn how to get started with the Assure API to perform identity document verification.

 If you want to read more before starting the integration, we recommend the following: